AceyJS/acey/README.md

 ### This is too much.
 The redux boilerplate is clean and enable you to make a good organization on small apps.
-#### But one change require code update at many different place that makes editing awful when you either didn't write the code or your app is just big.
+#### But one change require code update at many different places that makes editing awful when you didn't write the code or your app is just big.
 Still, more and more, you add actions and reducers (and so data to handle), more you find yourself feeling the architecture messy, hard to maintain, and a significant drop concerning your productivity working on the project.

-### Why ?
+### Why?

 Because your app has "100" different action types, "12" different reducers, "70" differents action functions, and I'm not talking about your selectors and utility functions distributed in dozen of files.
 That means that iterating on this app is painful, and your ability to keep developing your app while maintaining a high standard in terms of organization decreases.

-#### In other words, you lose productivity, and you don't like what you are doing anymore because your app.
+#### In other words, you lose productivity, and you don't like what you are doing anymore.

 <br />